 There are no reservations; just go to any of the Humboldt Redwoods drive-in campgrounds (Albee Creek in summer or Burlington in winter) on the first day of your stay to buy a permit.
 The fee is $5 per per person per night, and up to six people can stay at the camp.
 You don’t necessarily get the camp to yourself; other groups can show up and set up camp as long as there are less than six people in all.

 The camp’s most notable feature are four dilapidated cabins.
 According to Jerry and Gisele Rohde's guidebooks, Johnson Camp was used until the 1950s to produce hand-split redwood products.
-“Tie hacker” operations like this mainly produced railroad ties, but also shingles and grape stakes; they were common in remote areas because they only required hand tools.
-The cabins are apparently reconstructions of the originals; judging by how fast they’re deteriorating, I’m guessing they were built when the camp was opened in 1983.
+Such “tie hacker” operations mainly produced railroad ties, but also shingles and grape stakes; they were common in remote areas because they only required hand tools.
+The cabins are apparently reconstructions of the originals; my guess is that they were built for the camp’s opening in 1983.

 Today none of the cabins are suitable for sleeping in.
 Only one is still standing, but it’s deteriorating rapidly; it’s started leaning and the flooring is about to give way.
 Two others have collapsed, and almost nothing is left of the fourth.